Category: Basics

 While not every Wing Chun School supports the need for a physical fitness program in the training of students, CRCA considers the physical conditioning of a student as just as important as the need for mental discipline.
 This is why things such as Iron Palm, kettlebell training, flexibility, and cardio are an important piece of what we teach in our lineage of Wing Chun.
 Indeed, it is considered an essential element in the Wing Chun proverb: Arms of Iron, Body of Cotton, Head of Glass.

-Barry Adamson II
+Author: Barry Adamson II Creative Writer/Editor

 Rooting: Building the Foundation from the Ground Up.